JayPavlina/game-music-emu-rust/README.md

 # Game Music Emu Rust

-This project contains Rust bindings for [Game Music Emu](https://bitbucket.org/mpyne/game-music-emu/wiki/Home).
-It is pretty barebones at the moment and does not cover everything, but eventually it will have bindings for all functions in [gme.h](./src/gme/gme.h).
+This crate contains Rust bindings for [Game Music Emu](https://bitbucket.org/mpyne/game-music-emu/wiki/Home).
+It is pretty barebones at the moment and does not cover everything, but eventually it will have bindings for most of the functions in [gme.h](./src/gme/gme.h).

 So far, it has only been verified to work with NSF, but it should work with other formats as well.